sinantie/zumo-face-follower-rpi/README.md

 on a Raspberry Pi.

 ## Installation
-You should install all Python dependencies by running the following command first.
+You should install all Python dependencies by running the following command:
 ```
 sudo pip3 install -r requirements.txt
 ```